 - Gaehtgens, Thomas W. and Heinz Ickstadt.
 American Icons: Transatlantic Perspectives on Eighteenth- and Nineteenth-Century American Art.
 Santa Monica, CA: The Getty Center for the History of Art and the Humanities, 1992

 - Fort, Ilene Susan, with Trudi Abram.
-American Paintings in Southern California: From Gilbert Stuart to Georgia O'Keeffe.
+American Paintings in Southern California Collections: From Gilbert Stuart to Georgia O'Keeffe.
 Los Angeles: Los Angeles County Museum of Art, 1996.